Awara, Fukui: Climate

-Awara has a Humid climate (Köppen Cfa) characterized by warm, wet summers and cold winters with heavy snowfall.
+Awara has a Humid climate per the Köppen climate classification system, characterized by warm, wet summers and cold winters with heavy snowfall.
 The average annual temperature in Awara is 14.2 °C. The average annual rainfall is 2481 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.8 °C, and lowest in January, at around 2.8 °C.

 Demographics

 Per Japanese census data, the population of Awara peaked around the year 2000 and has declined since.

 History

 Awara is part of ancient Echizen Province.
 During the Edo period, the area was divided between the holdings of Fukui Domain, Maruoka Domain and Nishio Domain.
 Following the Meiji restoration, it was organised into part of Sakai District in Fukui Prefecture.
 Awara Onsen was developed from June 1884.
 With the establishment of the modern municipalities system on April 1, 1889, the town of Kanazu and villages of Awara, Ii, Tsuboe, Hosorogi, Yoshizaki, Kitagata and Honjō were established.
 Awara was raised to town status in February 1935.
 The villages of Ii, Tsuboe, Hosoroe, and Yoshizaki merged into Kanazu in October 1954, and Kitagata and Honsho were merged into Awara in March 1955.
 Most of Awara Onsen burned down in a fire in April 1956.
 Awara and Kanazu merged to form the city of Awara on March 1, 2004.